fgasdia/LongwaveModePropagator.jl/README.md

 Besides the regular REPL prompt `julia>` and the package mode accessed with `]`, there is also a help mode accessible with `?`.
 `?` works "automatically", even for user-defined functions with docstrings.
-Most internal functions of LongwaveModePropagator.jl are documented, so e.g.
+Most internal functions of LongwaveModePropagator are documented, so e.g.
 ```julia
 ?
 LongwaveModePropagator.bookerquartic
 ```